himani93/Fuber-Taxi/README.md

 1. Ride pickup and drop location are to be provided when starting the ride
 2. Starttime of ride is when customer booked a ride
 3. end of ride id when customer ends the ride
+4. Rides end and start time are not same